Burrs Country Park Caravan Club Site

 Why stay here ...

 Previously an historic mill, Burrs Country Park Club Site has much to offer the whole family - from relaxing river and countryside walks to contemporary art, and with the nostalgic East Lancashire Steam Railway passing by.
 The caravan site also gives you easy access to the beautiful country park situated just north of Bury town centre, and is handy for trips into Manchester using the direct tramlink.
-The city of Manchester, just half an hour away by Tramlink, is a perfect base for big football matches, concerts and events, not to mention the extensive retail therapy options that Manchester has to offer.
+The city of Manchester, just half an hour away by Tramlink, is a perfect base for big football matches, concerts and events, not to mention the extensive retail therapy options that Manchester has to offer - making caravanning in Lancashire a great choice for the discerning holidaymaker.
 The Bury Tramlink station is just a 25 minute walk or short bus journey away.

 Burrs Country Park Club Site is based around the River Irwell and the remains of two cotton mills - Higher Woodhill Mill and Burrs Mill.
 Extensive development of the mill has left interesting archaeological remains and water courses in the area.
 Travelling north and east of Bury, you will find picturesque countryside with numerous small towns and villages, with industrial heritage to explore.